FAQs

 We will also be enlivening the hoarding around Griffin Park and are keen to celebrate and honour local heritage.
 Any ideas are welcome!

-Finally, we would also love to hear stories from local people so we can record and document the history of the Griffin Park, as it evolves into its future.
+We would also love to hear stories from local people so we can record and document the history of the Griffin Park, as it evolves into its future.
 Please get in touch if you have any stories to share.

 • We will respond to any questions received and review all feedback.
 It will be considered by the team, as well as being documented and included with all previously received feedback from the 2021 consultation, to form part of the planning application via the Statement of Community Involvement.